 GPS was founded in 1892 with the object of “advancing the art and craft of amateur photography”.
 Over 125 years on, this is still our objective.
 We are a very active club with around 90 members.

 Since March 2020, we have been unable to meet in person, but club life has continued on Zoom.
 We held an extended summer programme of competitions and talks and have been able to feature speakers who would be otherwise unable to visit in person.
-We expect physical meetings to resume in 2021, but are guided by government advice.
+We expect physical meetings to resume in September 2021, subject to government advice.

 See our What's On / Events Calendar page for further details.